 Silk velvet – This is a very soft velvet with a great drape.
 It is very lightweight when compared to the cotton velvet but very expensive.

-Rayon/Nylon Velvet – This fabric has a nylon and rayon blend backing; it is extremely lightweight and drapey.
+Rayon/Nylon Velvet – This fabric has a nylon and rayon blend backing; it is very lightweight and drapey.
 This fabric is also inexpensive when compared to silk velvets.

 Velvet microfiber – this fabric is a new type of velvet and is made 100% pure micro denier polyester fiber ; It is actually a microfiber with velvet qualities.
 It is used to make casual wear and semi-formal dresses and for upholstering.
 It is stain and water resistent and very easy to wash.